-- Where applicable, spouse’s residence permit; copy marriage certificate or the children’ birth certificates with filiation (documents applicable at the moment of the application);
+- Where applicable, the spouse’s residence permit; copy of marriage certificate or the children’s birth certificates with filiation (documents applicable at the moment of the application);

-- Proof of address dated within the last six months (or, failing that, certificate of accommodation provided by a private individual or a hotel); or a lease contract dated less than 3 months.
+- Proof of address dated within the last six months (or, failing that, a certificate of accommodation provided by a private individual or a hotel); or a lease contract dated less than 3 months,

-- Three recent passport photos following the Prefecture requirements
+- Three recent passport photos following the ANTS requirements,

-- ” Entrepreneur/independent professional ” temporary residence permit application form Cerfa nº.13473*01;
+- Independent professional temporary residence permit application form Cerfa nº.13473*01,

-- Extract of the applicant’s criminal record or equivalent from your home country.
+- Applicant’s criminal records extract or equivalent from your home country,

 - Evidence of financial means corresponding to the gross annual statutory French minimum wage (SMIC),

-- Plus all the business related documents provided for the initial visa request.
+- Plus all the business-related documents that were provided for the initial self-employment visa request.

-Two months before the expiry of your temporary residence permit (VLS-TS or permit), you must submit a renewal application at your local Prefecture.
-Do not wait the end of the validity to request the renewal.
+Two months before the expiry of your temporary residence permit (VLS-TS or permit), you must submit a residence permit request at your local Prefecture, the French immigration local entity.
+Do not wait until the end of the validity to request the renewal.

 Once you have provided a complete file, you will be given a recépissé.
 This receipt authorises you to work and travel until you receive the card permit (Titre de séjour also called Carte de séjour).

-When you prove that you continue to meet the conditions for eligibility for the Entrepreneur / Profession Liberale visa, you will be granted a 4-year permit extension.
-Proof of a comprehensive healthcare cover will also be requested.
+When you prove that you continue to meet the conditions for eligibility for the self-employment visa, you will be granted a 2 to 4-year permit extension.
+Proof of comprehensive healthcare coverage will also be requested.

-With this card, you will not need to do any immigration processes for the next four years!
+With this card, you will not need to do any immigration processes for the next few years!
 Congratulations!

 The 10-year card

-After 5 years residing continuously in France (one-year visa/permit followed by a 4 years permit), you can secure a long-term residence card with the mention “Long-Term Residence CE”.
+After 5 years of residing continuously in France, you can secure a long-term residence card with the mention “Long-Term Residence CE”.
 This is a 10-year permanent residence card.

-To be eligible to get the permanent residence card, you must continue to meet the conditions for initial eligibility and prove sufficient resources and have a healthcare cover.
+To be eligible to get the permanent residence card, you must continue to meet the conditions for initial eligibility and prove sufficient resources and have healthcare coverage.